Quarantine pests

 Potato ring rot

-Potato ring rot is caused by the bacteria Clavibacter michiganensis ssp. sepedonicus.
+Potato ring rot is caused by the bacterium Clavibacter sepedonicus.

 Symptoms

 The symptoms can be most clearly seen by cutting through a potato tuber.
 An infected potato with mild symptoms shows scattered or contiguous yellow spots at the vascular ring.
 If you squeeze a cut tuber, the yellow-coloured tissue will be pressed out as a creamy ooze.
 In more severe infestation, the vascular ring may be more liquid and brown-coloured.
-There are seldom symptoms on the potato blast.
+There are seldom symptoms one the aboveground parts of potato plants.

 The disease can also exist in a latent form for several generations of potatoes.